-I'm a fourth year grad student at UMass Amherst working in the Resource-Bounded Reasoning Lab under Dr. Shlomo Zilberstein.
+I'm a fifth year grad student at UMass Amherst working in the Resource-Bounded Reasoning Lab under Dr. Shlomo Zilberstein.
 My research focuses on problems in automated decision making.
 I work on metareasoning techniques that enable autonomous systems to optimize their own process of deliberation.
 I also work on computational methods that allow autonomous systems to resolve exceptions that can occur during normal operation.
 Before grad school, I worked as a software developer on Wall Street.
 Outside of all that, I'm interested in many problems in philosophy, especially free will, mind, metaphysics, and epistemology.

 Autonomous systems rarely operate with moral sensibility in the real world.
 In fact, the standard stategy just involves making many small tweaks to the autonomous system until ethical behavior is produced.
 For example, a self-driving car with an objective that encourages completing a route can be adjusted to discourage dangerous driving.
 However, these tweaks often lead to unpredictable behavior that doesn't reflect the values of its stakeholders.
 To address this problem, we offer an approach to autonomous systems that optimally completes a task while following an ethical framework.